derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 ![Hovering Over an Earthquake](Data/earthquakehovering.png)

 An example of the population of a city.
+For illustration purposes only.

 ![Population of A City](Data/examplecity.png)